glenvasa/Fitness-App-1/README.md

 - As a User, I want to create Sets of individual Exercises and save them as a Workout.
 - As a User, after I save a Workout, I want to view instant data re: all Workouts and my Personal Records for each Exercise.
 - As User, I want to receive a text message alert when I achieve a new personal record for a particular exercise as this is motivation to continue my health journey.

+## Challenges Faced in Developing "Your Fitness / Your Life"

+- Deciding if I should use React.js/Next.js for the frontend instead of Thymeleaf.
+I had used React several times in the past and earlier this year began to appreciate the benefits of using Next.js on top of React.
+For this project, as was the case for most of my Java Developer's journey, I was interested in using technology that I hadn't used before.
+I ended up liking how seemlessly Thymeleaf integrated with Spring Boot and, while recognizing the benefits of using a front-end framework, decided that for this project Thymeleaf was a fine choice.

+- Overthinking the number of features and pieces of functionality I should complete by the project deadline.
+There are always features I will want to implement, however, with a limited time frame, I recognized that priorities must be set.

+- Learning how to implement most, if not all, of the technologies used in this project on my own.
+Since I decided to start this project well in advance of the scheduled curriculum, I needed to learn how to utilize the core technologies (i.e. Spring Boot, Thymeleaf, Spring JPA) on my own through tutorials and documentation.

+- Forcing myself to stay disciplined in maintaining a daily running log of all project thoughts, failures, and successes so I could encapsulate my experience and learn from mistakes along the way.
+The link to my 50-page document "Building Your Fitness / Your Life: Capstone Project" is below.